morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 sudo reboot
 ```

-To remove the file created above: (if it is not longer necessary or did not work)
+To remove the file created above: (if it is no longer necessary or did not work)

 ```
 sudo rm /etc/udev/rules.d/90-usb-0846:9060-mt7921u.rules